godotengine/godot-docs/classes/class_control.rst

 It is sometimes desired for a control to ignore mouse/pointer events.
 This is often the case when placing other controls on top of a button, in such cases.
 Calling :ref:`set_ignore_mouse<class_Control_set_ignore_mouse>` enables this function.

 Finally, controls are skinned according to a :ref:`Theme<class_theme>`.
 Setting a :ref:`Theme<class_theme>` on a control will propagate all the skinning down the tree.
-Optionally, skinning can be overrided per each control by calling the add\_\*_override functions, or from the editor.
+Optionally, skinning can be overridden per each control by calling the add\_\*_override functions, or from the editor.

 Member Function Description
 ---------------------------